j-hannes/elm-tutorial/docs/tutorial.md

 ```

 Now we can run gulp dev to start our server as well as live-reload in the
 background.
-In your browser you can visit http://localhost:8080 to see your
+In your browser you can visit
+[http://localhost:8080](http://localhost:8080) to see your application running.
-application running.
-If you now make any changes to the app.elm or the
+If you now make any changes to the app.elm or the index.html your browser should
-index.html your browser will reload and your changes can be seen immediately.
+reload and your changes can be seen immediately.

 We could now add the automated tasks to our documentation (readme.md):
 ```Markdown